pasiastazebra/chromantic-saga-frontend/README.md

-# allpa-llinpi-cactujam-game
+# Chromantic Saga - Front end

-Game for the 12'th Cactujam
+This is the frontend of Chromantic Saga text-based game.